TundraSoft/TundraLibs/CONTRIBUTING.md

 - dependencies.ts - All dependencies of all libraries present here.
 Do check if the library is already present here.
 If it is and the version is different, you can change but run a through testing before raising a PR
-- dev_dependencies.ts - The dependencies required for testing and other development activities.
+- dev.dependencies.ts - The dependencies required for testing and other development activities.

-In each module, typically 4 core files are present:
+In each module:

 - README.md - A detailed readme file detailing the functionality of the module
 - mod.ts - The centralized export file.
 This is the file which will be referenced for all imports
+- types - This directory contains all the types defined and used in this module
 - Module file - The actual module logic. _Avoid writing the module logic in mod.ts directly_
-- Test files - Deno test files for your module.
+- Tests folder - Contain tests and benchmarks (if applicable).
+Store test data in sub directory

 ## Issue Creation